 |Efrat has long been a popular destination for English-speaking Olim.
 The community offers excellent schools, a close proximity to Jerusalem, a supportive community and a wide range of services.

 Although located in Gush Etzion (the Etzion bloc), Efrat is a separate municipality, with its own local government, Chief Rabbi (HaRav Shlomo Riskin) and municipal services for its residents.
 Efrat combines the services available in a city with the intimacy of a small community.
 It is divided into seven neighborhoods, each named for one of the seven species indigenous to the Land of Israel: Gefen, Te'ena, Rimon, Dekel, Dagan, Tamar and Zayit.
-Two of these areas (Dagan and Tamar) are still in the preliminary stages of permanent housing (208 units marketed on Dagan and 322 marketed on Tamar, and 200 more units planned on each) while the other five are already thriving neighborhoods.
+Two of these neighborhoods (Dagan and Tamar) are still in the preliminary stages of permanent housing (208 units marketed on Dagan and 322 marketed on Tamar, and 200 more units planned on each) while the other five are already thriving neighborhoods.
 According to the housing units marketed and currently being built, there is an expected growth spurt of 60% of the population in the next 5 years.

 |Region: Efrat & Gush Etzion - אפרת וגוש עציון